 - Your camera to get those Insta-worthy shots

 Make sure you tell someone where you’re going and what time you expect to be back.
 We highly recommended you bring a hiking buddy along with you.
 Try the We Are Explorers Facebook Group for Queensland to find like-minded people who might be up for an adventure.

-The best time to go hiking in South-East Queensland is between May and September when the weather is cooler and there’s fewer snakes around.
+The best time to go hiking in South-East Queensland is between May and September when the weather is cooler and there are fewer snakes around.

 If you want to make a weekend of easy hikes to quickly get yourself out of beginner status, camping is possible at some national parks including parts of Crows Nest National Park, Mt Barney National Park and Lamington National Park.
 Head to the Queensland National Parks website for more information.